 Thankfully, Razer hasn’t changed all that much with the external design of the Razer Naga Pro over the Razer Naga Trinity.
-As I mentioned in that review, the Naga Pro has “all the curves in the right places.”
+As I mentioned in that review, the Naga Trinity has “all the curves in the right places.”
 In fact, the updated wireless version is only 0.5mm wider, the rest remains the same.
 Because that is the case, most of the next bit will be identical to the Naga Trinity review with some minor modifications for the Naga Pro.

 When holding the mouse, your hand just melds into place comfortably due to the excellent design of the mouse.
 With most mice, your hand rests on and around the mouse but with the Naga Trinity, your hand really nestles in quite comfortably.

 The top of the mouse features a single plate design meaning there’s no separation at the bottom of the mouse buttons and the palm rest.
 The mouse buttons are nicely grooved and your fingers sit quite comfortably in them.
 The front is cut out from the top to just behind the scroll wheel/middle button which has a nice rubber textured ring around it and LED lighting on either side.
 Below are two buttons for increasing or decreasing DPI on the fly.
 Instead of sitting above the mouse top surface like on the Naga Trinity, the DPI buttons are slightly smaller and recessed into the groove with the scroll wheel.
 Finally, the palm rest features the Razer Snake logo which is also backlit with LEDs.